SnickerdoodleLabs/protocol/documentation/persistence layer/README.md

         }
     }
 ```
 3. Now every entity requires a schema which is analogous to table definitions in SQL.
-We add the schema to [VolatileStorageSchema.ts](./../../packages/persistence/src/volatile/VolatileStorageSchema.ts).
+We add the schema to [VolatileStorageSchema.ts](./../../packages/persistence/src/volatile/VolatileStorageSchema.ts) by adding an object of type [VolatileTableIndex](./../../packages/persistence/src/volatile/VolatileTableIndex.ts).
 But each schema also requires a migrator which is used to convert the data from the object store to javascript Animal objects.
 ```
   new VolatileTableIndex(
     ERecordKey.ANIMAL, // The name of our object store / table